curlyfriesplease/ActorAgeGameFrontend/README.md

 This is the frontend that pairs with this backend Lambda function: https://github.com/curlyfriesplease/actorAgeApi

+This game can be seen live at https://game.howoldwasthat.actor/ and is best viewed on mobile.
+At time of writing, there are unresolved issues when viewed on iPhone, some modern elements such as the use of Chromatic fonts do not always yet render correctly.

 This is a React & Typescript based project.

 `npm run dev` to start.